56th Anniversary Celebration

 Sharon Stevens accepting the Rev. William G. Gillespie Spirit of St. Louis Award on behalf of Lynn Beall.

 Rev. William G. Gillespie Spirit of St. Louis award winner, Chairman, President & CEO of Ameren Corporation, Thomas Voss.

-The roll call of Memorial, Medalists of Excellence and Sports Award Winners includes:
+The roll call of other Award Winners includes:

 MEDALS OF EXCELLENCE

 ©2013 Mathews-Dickey Boys' & Girls' Club.
 All Right Reserved.

 Site Designed & Donated by Dayton Ohio Web Site Design

 Mathews-Dickey Boys' & Girls' Club is a nonprofit 501 (c) (3) United Way member agency that annually provides educational, athletic and cultural enrichment programs to more than 40,000 young people from throughout the St. Louis metropolitan area.
 Since 1960 the Club has taught youth respect, restraint and responsibility so that they may obtain credibility, integrity and accountability.
 For more information, call Bill Fronczak at (314) 382-5952, ext.
 228.